S167-2025/course-repo/README.md

 ---

 ### About
-This course introduces a critical lens on media history, digital developments, and contemporary tools around interactive design.
+This course introduces interactive design through a critical lens of media history and technologies for communication.

-Entering from web-making, our topics explore bundling, agency and personal histories across the screen to real life space.
-Combining readings, writing prompts, workshops and discussions, we will approach websites as an individual practice and then explore how to collaborate through web.
+Entering from web-making, our topics explore bundling, agency, and personal histories across the screen to real life space.
+Combining readings, writing prompts, workshops and discussions, we will approach websites as individual practices and then explore how to collaborate through web.
 This intensive studio course takes place over a 5-week period in summer 2025, in person in New Haven, CT.

-Artificial Intelligence tools and applications in web development will be a centered topic of our course, yet how to work with AI in this discourse will be explored, we will practice AI use in alignment of  code writing framework:
+Artificial Intelligence tools and applications in web development will be a centered topic of our course.
+While how to work with AI in this discourse will be explored, we will practice AI use in alignment of the code writing framework:

 From academic integrity at MIT: “Writing Code” (https://integrity.mit.edu/ handbook/writing-code):